ReviewScore: Misinformed Peer Review Detection with Large Language Models: Introduction

-We verify the reliability of automatic evaluation of \textsc{ReviewScore} by measuring human-model agreements (Section \ref{sec:experiments}).
-We use eight current state-of-the-art models, including five proprietary and three open-sourced models, and confirm moderate agreements with the human experts. \textsc{Advanced ReviewScore} clearly outperforms \textsc{Base ReviewScore}, which proves the effectiveness of premise-level factuality scoring.
-We also conduct a thorough human-model disagreement analysis and observe that models sometimes misunderstand the meaning of review points or predict scores that minority human annotators give.
+We examine the reliability of automatic evaluation of \textsc{ReviewScore} by measuring human-model agreements (Section \ref{sec:experiments}).
+We use eight current state-of-the-art LLMs, including five proprietary and three open-sourced models, and the results show that there are only moderate agreements with the human experts (i.e., 0.4--0.5 F1 Scores and 0.3--0.4 Kappa Scores).
+A thorough human-model disagreement analysis reveals that models sometimes misunderstand the meaning of review points or predict scores that minority human annotators give.
+Furthermore, \textsc{Advanced ReviewScore} clearly outperforms \textsc{Base ReviewScore}, which proves the effectiveness of premise-level factuality scoring.

-To summarize our contributions: \begin{enumerate}[leftmargin=7mm] \item We introduce \textsc{ReviewScore}, a novel evaluation criteria that detects \textit{misinformed} review points (i.e., questions that can be answered by the paper or weaknesses with incorrect premises). \item To evaluate the factuality of premises, we propose an automatic argument reconstruction engine that generates a \textit{valid} and \textit{faithful} set of premises and conclusion. \item We construct a trustworthy human expert-annotated dataset to measure the reliability of automatic evaluation of \textsc{ReviewScore}. \item We validate the reliability of automatic \textsc{ReviewScore} evaluation by using eight current state-of-the-art LLMs and conducting a comprehensive human-model disagreement analysis. \end{enumerate}
+To summarize our contributions: \begin{enumerate}[leftmargin=7mm] \item We introduce \textsc{ReviewScore}, a novel evaluation criteria that detects \textit{misinformed} review points (i.e., questions that can be answered by the paper or weaknesses with incorrect premises). \item To evaluate the factuality of premises, we propose an automatic argument reconstruction engine that generates a \textit{valid} and \textit{faithful} set of premises and conclusion. \item We construct a trustworthy human expert-annotated dataset to measure the reliability of automatic evaluation of \textsc{ReviewScore}. \item We validate that an automatic \textsc{ReviewScore} evaluation with current state-of-the-art LLMs only shows moderate agreement with human experts and conduct a comprehensive human-model disagreement analysis. \end{enumerate}